chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 #### The ECMAScript 6 Answer

-ECMAScript 6 redefines this behavior through the `Symbol.toStringTag` symbol.
-This symbol represents a property on each object that defines what value should be produced when `Object.prototype.toString.call()` is called on it.
-For an array, the value that function returns is explained by storing `"Array"` in the `Symbol.toStringTag` property.
+ECMAScript 6 redefines this behavior through the `Symbol.toStringTag` symbol. <u>This symbol represents a property on each object that defines what value should be produced when `Object.prototype.toString.call()` is called on it.</u> For an array, the value that function returns is explained by storing `"Array"` in the `Symbol.toStringTag` property.

 Likewise, you can define the `Symbol.toStringTag` value for your own objects: